yokolet/rainy-day-blog/README.md

 Rainy Day Blog is a sample Rails app to showcase how to create a blog.

-On a calm rainy day, surrounded by soft sound of pouring rain, people might write a blog post feeling fresh air -- this is an image of this app.
+On a calm rainy day, surrounded by soft sound of pouring rain, people might write blog posts feeling fresh air.
+This is why the title is Rainy Day Blog.

 ### Versions
 - Ruby 3.2.3